 As you can imagine, there’s an incredible amount for a World War II enthusiast to see in Normandy, France.
-There are beaches and battle sites, museums and memorials, and cemeteries… so many cemeteries.
+There are landing beaches and battle sites, museums and memorials, and cemeteries… so many cemeteries.

 If you’ve got a few months to dedicate to seeing all these sites, you’re in luck.
 But for those of us who don’t, let me make it a little easier and narrow down your choices.
 As far as museums alone go, here are 14 of the best WWII museums in Normandy. (in no particular order) All hours, rates, and other information is accurate as of January 2024.

 1. Mémorial de Caen (Caen Memorial Museum)

 The Caen Memorial Museum is thought by many to be the best World War II museum in all of France (so obviously one of the best Normandy museums).
 It opened on D-Day in 1988 and covers not just the subject of D-Day but all of World War II.

 This enormous museum was built on top of a former German bunker (which you can visit) and utilizes countless historical artifacts, video and sound recordings, artwork, props and replicas, vehicles and airplanes, and much more to tell the story of the second world war.

 The Caen Memorial Museum has sections dedicated to: